SomeCatCode/whispergram/README.md

 # Whispergram

-This Docker container project is used to transcribe voice messages from Telegram chats locally with the help of OpenAI's Whisper and automatically post the text transcriptions in the corresponding Telegram chat.
+Whispergram is a Docker container project that transcribes voice messages from Telegram chats locally with the help of OpenAI's Whisper and automatically posts the text transcriptions in the corresponding Telegram chat.
 Ideal for anyone who is annoyed by the flood of voice messages.

 ## Prerequisites
 - Docker + Docker Compose
-- Telegram API ID and Hash -> ([text](https://core.telegram.org/api/obtaining_api_id))
+- Telegram API ID and Hash -> ([Instruction of obtaining the credentials](https://core.telegram.org/api/obtaining_api_id))

 ## Fast Start
 ```ps